dchristian3188/dchristian3188.github.io/_drafts/Why Writing A PowerShell Module Is Getting Harder.md

 Some of the biggest names in the industry use Git, such as Google, Facebook, Microsoft and Netflix.
 If you're not using source control, you should be.
 Its an absolute must if you're working on large projects, coding on multiple machines, or developing in a group.
-A good version control system provides change tracking and the ability to work features or branches in parallel.
-Git provides all that and more.
+Git provides all the features you expect from source control and has a healthy ecosystem of apps.
-Git introduces a whole suite of utilities and new commands to learn.
+This comes with the cost of introducing a whole suite of utilities and new commands to learn.
 Unfortunately since its cross platform and been around forever, it feels nothing like PowerShell syntax.